 Generally speaking, I would say that layout is pretty well organized.
 I also received some supporting documentation from Melissa, that gave a description for each of the charts.
 There was also a handy video that took the time to explain what each section means and how they relate to each other.
 You can watch the video here:

 No Trading DOM

-Once of the things in the trading room that I found upsetting was that there was never a trading dom shown live on the screen.
-We were simply told that we had an entry.
-As the price moved towards the profit target, and then subsequently kissed the limit price, we where then informed that we were now out of the trade with the profit target.
-If you have spent anytime reading my prior reviews, then you know that I am really a jerk about trading rooms that use limit order entry and exists.
+Once of those things from the trading area which I discovered upsetting was that there wasn’t a trading dom displayed live on the monitor.
+Since the cost moved in the direction of the profit goal, then afterwards kissed the limitation price, we then advised that we were currently from this transaction with the gain goal.
+In case you’ve spent reading my previous reviews, you then understand that I’m a jerk concerning trading rooms which use limit order exists and entry.
 Why?
-Because getting a fill at a limit price for either a buy or a sell is very difficult.
-Sometimes a price can kiss the limit order price many, many times and never actually fill the price.
-Newbies of course have no idea what I am talking about, and they mistakenly believe that they can replicate the orders that they are seeing on the screen, but the real world reality is something entirely different.
+Because obtaining a fill in a limit price for a purchase or a market is quite hard.
+Occasionally a cost can kiss the limit purchase cost many, many occasions and never really fill the purchase price.
+Newbies of course don’t have any clue what I am talking about, and they wrongly think they can replicate the orders they are seeing on the display, but the real-world reality is something completely different.

 Why Does Replication Matter?

 Replication matters because when we make a purchase of trading software or a trading room, part of our decision process is evaluating prior results and effective replication.
 And I am not talking hypothetical, or simulated results, I am talking about about being able to replicate somewhere close to the signals that are being projected onto the screen, by the software or the moderator.
 Granted, it would be unrealistic to expect that we would be able to copy all trades exactly, but for a price of $25k, we need to be damn sure that we stand a hell of a good chance of replicating the majority of the trades.